 As your wrist seals are still installed the simple answer is yes!
 However, this is easily avoided by breaking the seal using wrist warmers, straws (small tubes) or small pieces of bungee.
 This will allow the air to flow between your drysuit and gloves.
 If the wrist seal has been broken, air from your drysuit will be drawn into your gloves.
 This will equalise the airspace during descent.
 If you do happen to feel a slight squeeze, raise your hands above the level of your drysuit.
 This will force air into the gloves quickly.

 We mentioned above that to force air into the glove you can raise your hands above the level of your drysuit.
 Simply lowering your hands below the level of your suit will force air back into your drysuit and out of your shoulder dump along with the rest of the expanding air.

-Leaks can occur but can usually be avoided by ensuring that the gloves have been put on correctly and also that nothing is being touched which may puncture the glove.
+Leaks can occur but can usually be avoided by ensuring that the gloves have been put on correctly and also that nothing is being touched which may puncture the gloves.

 Rubber keeps the water out, glove liners keep the heat in.
 There are many glove liners on the market in all sizes and thicknesses and what you will wear will usually depend on the water temperature you plan to dive in.

 Some wet gloves are great but with your hands being in contact with the water they will cool faster, eventually feeling numb which reduces dexterity and renders your hands almost useless!
 (Many Tech Diving agencies also recommend dry gloves for this reason and take advantage of the extended dive times they offer).
 Also, when removing your wet gloves between dives, your wet hands will take an long time to rewarm.
 That is if they manage to rewarm at all!
 When removing dry gloves between dives, your hands are as dry as they were when you started and rewarm quickly.
 Being able to use your hands between dives comes in extremely useful for changing tanks and getting your gear ready for your next dive!

 Type of Dry Gloves